zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 module.exports = function(server) {
   var buzzerQuery = server.where({type: 'buzzer'});
   var microphoneQuery = server.where({type: 'microphone'});

   server.observe([buzzerQuery, microphoneQuery], function(buzzer, microphone){
     //do something with the devices after we find them

   });
 }
 ```

-5 - Now we can work with our buzzer and microphone inside the `observe` callback.
+5 - Now we can work with our buzzer and microphone inside the `observe()` callback.
 Our microphone's driver defines it as having streams with volume.
 We'll listen for a `"data"` event to happen on a `"volume"` *stream*.
-Once we get get that data, we want to test to see if value is above `10`.
+Once we get that data, we want to test to see if value is above `10`.
 If it is, call the `"turn-on"` transition on the buzzer.

 When we're all done, this is what our `app.js` file should look like: